nareshr5/Food-ordering-app-using-react/README.md

   - debugging on the data flow , found out the function issues (working on it )
   - understanding branching issues and responses (working on it )
   - mongoose methods (find, findone, findByIdAndUpdate , findByIdAndDelete) (working on it )
-  - adding time stamps (working on it )
+  - adding time stamps and validators (working on it )
   - custom validate and how it works with update and patch function (working on it )

 - working on recat 19 update --> "use" for fetching